joshling1919/joshling1919.github.io/_posts/2018-11-09-something-new.md

 title: 'Start of Something New'
 ---

 I’ve always admired good writers: people who are effortly concise and articulate.
-Some people just have a way with words.

 I’ve also always wanted to write more.

 2018 has been a year focused on improvement.
 I started taking piano lessons.
 I tried different habits, like waking up every morning at 5:30am or writing every single day.
 I made an effort to being a better shooter in basketball (lol).
 I even started setting weekly measurable goals with my brother and sister, and if we didn’t hit those goals, then we had to Venmo each other accordingly.